It’s time to talk about silly mortgage products!

 Why Choose Your Own Mortgage Term?

-- Or to meet a specific goal like retirement
+- Or to meet a specific time goal like retirement

-Well, Quicken’s argument for its YOURgage is that you can choose a term based on your budget, or a term that matches up perfectly with your life events.
+Well, Quicken’s argument for its YOURgage is that you can choose a term based on your budget, or a term that matches up perfectly with specific life events.